Azure/autorest.java/readme.md

       - key: low-level-client
         type: bool
         description: Indicates whether to generate clients and methods as protocol(low level) clients and methods.
 Default is false.
+      - key: client-flattened-annotation-target
+        type: string
+        description: \[TYPE,FIELD] Indicates the target of `@JsonFlatten` annotation for `x-ms-client-flatten`.
+Default is `TYPE`.
+If value is `FIELD`, it implies `require-x-ms-flattened-to-flatten=true`.
+      - key: skip-formatting
+        type: bool
+        description: Indicates whether to skip formatting Java file.
+Default is false.

   javafluent:
     activationScope: fluent